Call to order: 01352 757777

 We use science to be smart about determining deficiencies and nutrients which are not sufficient in horse diets.

-Many clients have good doer horses which are also laminitis prone.
-They often come to us to check simple sugars (ESC) and starch in the hay or haylage their horses are eating by using a nutritional analysis.
-It is the simple sugars and starch which will affect laminitis-prone horses.
+It is the simple sugars and starch that will affect laminitis-prone horses.
 But what many people don’t realise is that protein for horses prone to laminitis is crucial for the support of all-around health and strong hooves.

-The benefit of conducting a nutritional analysis on hay or haylage for a horse that is good-doer and prone to laminitis is that it not only helps ensure that the ESC and starch levels are below 10% in the forage, but it also provides important information on the protein content.
+The benefit of conducting a nutritional analysis on hay or haylage for a horse that is a good-doer and prone to laminitis is that it not only helps ensure that the ESC and starch levels are below 10% in the forage, but it also provides important information on the protein content.

 Are protein levels in hay and haylage enough for horses?